 Petite Embers™ Crapemyrtle is smothered in stunning panicles of rose frilly flowers at the ends of the branches from late summer to mid fall.
-It has attractive dark green foliage which emerges coppery-bronze in spring.
+It has attractive dark green deciduous foliage which emerges coppery-bronze in spring.
 The oval leaves are highly ornamental but do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Petite Embers™ Crapemyrtle is a dense multi-stemmed deciduous shrub with a mounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep.
 Trim off the flower heads after they fade and die to encourage more blooms late into the season.
 It has no significant negative characteristics.

 Petite Embers™ Crapemyrtle is recommended for the following landscape applications;